 2.4 Project Partners

 The NASA DEVELOP Mexico Water Resources team at the Ames Research Center partnered with a variety of governmental and academic organizations for this international project.
-The goal of these partnerships was to add analyses from NASA Earth Observations to the recent efforts in water quality assessment and management in the region.
+The goal of these partnerships was to add analyses from NASA Earth observations to the recent efforts in water quality assessment and management in the region.
 This large collaborative effort includes the following organizations:

 Consorcio de Instituciones de Investigación Marina del Golfo de México y del Caribe (CiiMar-GoMC)